 Our organization also suffered the loss of long-time OAC member and president (2013-2021) Dr. James (Jim) Swan.
 Jim left his mark on the Association, building and guiding its activities over the past eight years.
 He was a force to be reckoned with at the OMA, the Ontario government and among stakeholders on the provincial health care landscape.
 He spoke up for Ontario’s cardiologists and their patients.
 He did so using a combination of unmatched passion, authenticity and professionalism achieving impressive results on behalf of the profession.
 We will all miss his leadership, collegiality, and genuine kindness.

 The OAC recognizes and understands the challenges facing our members.
 We are committed to helping navigate this shared journey through what are and remain unprecedented times.
 Our number one priority is serving as the voice of our members and advocating on your behalf whether you work in an academic health sciences centre, a community hospital, an outpatient ambulatory clinic, or in solo practice.

-Addressing these questions is where the OAC plays a vital role.
-As a voluntary professional organization, separate and distinct from the OMA, the OAC works tirelessly to shape the direction of cardiologist-led patient care in the province through strong advocacy, professional leadership, and partnerships with standards development and accreditation organizations such as CorHealth Ontario and IQMH.
+As a voluntary professional organization, separate and distinct from the OMA, the OAC works tirelessly to shape the direction of cardiologist-led patient care in the province through strong advocacy, professional leadership, and partnerships with standards development and accreditation organizations.
 Our mission is to make Ontario the best place to practice cardiology and receive high quality cardiac patient care.

-- Ensure sufficient government funding is allocated to reduce cardiac patient waitlists and ensure support for cardiologist-led patient care.
+- Shape the Ministry’s budget process and the OMA-Ministry of Health negotiations to ensure sufficient funding is allocated to reduce cardiac patient waitlists and ensure adequate remuneration for cardiologist-led care.

 - Support the unique needs of specialists through our ongoing involvement in the Ontario Specialists Association.